 Turn lemons to lemonade.

 'Turner' - one who turns, has flexibility, movement, wheels, energy, cycles.
 There are half turns and full turns, 180 degree revolutions, and 360 orbits, Turners bring transformation!
 Turn water to wine, the Word to flesh, fear to faith, ideas to reality, hate to love, tragedy to comedy, much-too-much-intensity to levity.
 Storytellers turn details into a resonant narrative that illuminates our humanness, creates understanding.

 Someone who turns might be a whirling dervish in an ecstatic dance, or someone who pays full attention to what is an annoyance to others.
 Turn cruelty and wrong to justice; turn towards the bullshit and talk back to it and heard or not, turn away and fellowship with beloved friends.
 Become a turner whose craft renders wood splinterless or clay rounded.

-Turner listens, cuts in, questions, and extracts varied expressions from her community: a new job, a vision of a window-washing business, a confession, a poetry reading, a film-maker, a politician, a community center, an education in history, a soulful duet, an amend, a healthy pregnancy, a smile from the piano player as she chimes into a refrain, "ain't that a shame," and buckets of conversations that get to the point.
+Turner listens, cuts in, questions, and extracts varied expressions from her community: a new job, a vision of a window-washing business, a confession, a poetry reading, a film-maker, a politician, a community center, an education in history, cat and kitten antics, a soulful duet, an amend, a healthy pregnancy, a smile from the piano player as she chimes into a refrain, "ain't that a shame," and buckets of conversations that get to the point.
 She turns everybody to love, to good, to God.
 "Hey boo!
-Where you been?"
+Where you bin?"
+"You leavin' me?"

 My name is Alma Turner.
 I like my new name.
 You can reach me at firstname.lastname@example.org.